 Last summer, 93% of our 1Ls and 2Ls found substantive summer employment.
 Employers included law firms, businesses, government agencies, public interest organizations, judges and others.
-Over 90% of our Class of 2011 was employed nine months after graduation.
+Over 90% of our Class of 2014 was employed ten months after graduation.

 For more specific information about the career paths of our students and graduates, and the programming we offer to support career exploration, visit our Career Paths page.